Is commercial cleaning a good startup idea? How does one run a commercial cleaning business?

 Consider pricing for services in advance.
 Most clients will ask for quotes from multiple cleaning services, so business owners will need to do some research to make sure they are pricing their services appropriately.
-If they offer quotes that are too low, new business owners will lose money but if their estimates are too high, the company won’t be competitive.
+If they offer quotes that are too low, new business owners will lose money, but if their estimates are too high, they won’t be competitive.

 10- Sound Billing Processes